beatrixkim/clump/README.md

 # clump

 Beta version of clump, a full-stack calendar Flask web app for the Wellesley College community.
-Our project aims to provide a centralized platform where users can form groups (or clumps), whether for convenience, companionship, or saving money.
+This project aims to provide a centralized platform where users can form groups (or clumps), whether for convenience, companionship, or saving money.
 Users can access multiple categorical calendars, create and view events for others to join, and establish lines of communication under event-specific chat forums to coordinate plans.